Rajeeb Dey’s new career platform Learnerbly secures £1.6M led by Frontline Ventures

 Learnerbly takes a bottom-up approach, allowing employees to learn however they choose — whether it’s by reading a book or article, attending a course or watching a TED talk.
 Employers cam also give employees learning budgets who can then spend that on courses, conferences, books and coaching through the platform.
 HR departments get given a view of the choices and the platform captures feedback on all internal and third-party learning opportunities and uses this to recommend the best resources and ascertain the return on investment.

-Day told me he saw the need after working on Enternships and seeing that the people placed into internships needed more professional development as they grew.
+Dey told me he saw the need after working on Enternships and seeing that the people placed into internships needed more professional development as they grew.
 “Despite nearly $360bn being spent globally by businesses in 2016 on professional development, there is still a disconnect between spend, activity and impact.
 Learnerbly leverages expert insights and brings transparency to expenditure by continuously assessing the efficacy of all forms of learning activities.
 By placing our focus on the application rather than solely the acquisition of knowledge we are able to evaluate the impact of learning both for the employee and the business.
 We are creating a new category in the industry which we are calling a Development Management System,” he says.

 William McQuillan, Partner at Frontline Ventures says: “Millennials do not look at a job as a job for life, but instead as a stepping stone.
 Learning and development are therefore crucial to them when considering which employers they want to join or stay with.”